How to Register as a Self-Employed Sole Trader | Checkatrade

 • Pay Class 2 and Class 4 National Insurance

-Simply enter your estimated weekly or monthly profit into the online calculator.
+Enter your estimated weekly or monthly profit into the online calculator.
 You will then receive an instant breakdown detailing your expected weekly, monthly, and annual profits.
 And your expected tax and National Insurance payments.

-Benefits of being a sole trader
+Pros and cons of becoming a sole trader

 • Complete control of your company